MillerlandyConsult/anfi-debug/readme.md

 $key = _debug([
     'variable1' => $value1,
     'variable2' => $value2,
-    // Add as many variables as you need
+    // Add as many variables as needed
 ]);
 ```

 - **Parameters:**
-  - `array $variables`: An associative array of variables you want to cache.
+  - `array $variables`: An associative array of variables to cache.
   - `string $key` (optional): A custom key for the cache entry.

 - **Returns:**